Internet Watch Foundation: Management

+In March 2025, Kerry Smith appointed as new chief executive, succeeding interim chief Derek Ray-Hill.
+Susie Hargreaves was previously as chief executive from September 2011 to July 2024.

+In November 2017, the IWF appointed Andrew Puddephatt as independent chair.

 Cross-border aspects

 The IWF passes notifications of suspected child sexual abuse images and videos through the INHOPE network of hotlines across the world, whenever the content is traced to an INHOPE country.
 Where there is no INHOPE hotline, IWF works with the relevant police body in that country.

 Previously, the IWF passed on notifications of suspected child pornography hosted on non-UK servers to the UK National Criminal Intelligence Service which in turn forwards it to Interpol or the relevant foreign police authority.
 It now works with the Serious Organised Crime Agency instead.
 The IWF does not, however, pass on notifications of other types of potentially illegal content hosted outside the UK.

 Public procurement

 Since March 2010, the Office of Government Commerce (OGC) has required all procurement specifications for the provision of Internet-related services to central government agencies and public bodies to require the Internet service provider (ISP) to block access to sites [sic] on the IWF list.
 The policy of blocking access to child sexual abuse content via government sites is described as "lead[ing] by example".
 ISPs would generally be expected to pay IWF for membership or access to the blocked URL list.